Kinpzz/RCRNet-Pytorch/docs/index.md

 ## Q&A

-Q1: What is the difference between the semi-supervsied strategies mentioned in semi-supervsied video salient object detection (VSOD) and semi-supevised video object segmentation (VOS)?
+Q1: What is the difference between the semi-supervised strategies mentioned in semi-supervised video salient object detection (VSOD) and semi-supevised video object segmentation (VOS)?

 A1: VOS can be categories into **semi-supervised** and **unsupervised** methods when referring to different **testing** schemes.
 Semi-supervised VOS will provide the annotation of the first frame when testing.
 Video salient object detection (VSOD) is more similar to unsupervised VOS as both of them do not resort to labeled frames during testing.
 Here, our proposed method use only a part of labeled frames for **training** and that makes we call it a semi-supervised VSOD method.